Campus is open and is operating normally

-The University of Kansas utilizes a range of tools to keep students, faculty, staff and visitors informed in the event of an emergency that could affect their health and safety.
+The University of Kansas uses a range of tools to keep students, faculty, staff and visitors informed in the event of an emergency that could affect their health and safety.
 These tools include:

 - text messaging

 - campus email

 - public address speakers